-- a. the words "sales receipt" in a prominent place - b. the name, address, and GST registration number of the registered person making the supply - c. a description which identifies the goods or services supplied - d. for each GST rate applicable, the total consideration for the supply in Eastern Caribbean Currency, including the GST amount - e. the GST rate
+- a. the words "sales receipt" in a prominent place; - b. the name, address, and GST registration number of the taxable person making the supply; - c. the individualised serial number and the date on which the sales receipt was issued; - d. a description which identifies the goods or services supplied; - e. the quantity or volume of the goods and services supplied; - f. for each GST rate applicable, the consideration for the supply in Eastern Caribbean Currency, including or excluding the GST amount; - g. the total consideration and the GST amount.